beebotte/bbt_client_dotnet/README.md

       };

 ### Writing Data
-You can write data to the resource you're subscribe to using:
+You can write data to the resource you're subscribed to using:

     connector.Write(channelName, resourceName, isPrivateChannel, dataToWrite);

 ### Publishing Data
-You can publish data to the resource you're subscribe to using:
+You can publish data to the resource you're subscribed to using:

     connector.Write(channelName, resourceName, isPrivateChannel, dataToPublish);